davisjustinw/cooktree/dev_log.md

   [x] wired update button to store

 # 3 May
+  [x] History drawer
+  * history drawer styling
-  * History gutter with makes
+  * add makes to history drawer

+  * dry up drawer components
   * hold state in component instead of store?

   - update only available if you are the user